Our top pick for

 We're not expecting Banc of California to pay a dividend over the next 12 months.

 Banc of California, Inc. operates as the bank holding company for Banc of California, National Association that provides banking products and services in the United States.
-It offers range of deposit products, including checking, savings, interest-bearing and noninterest-bearing demand, savings, retirement, and money market deposit accounts, as well as certificates of deposit and safe deposit boxes.
-The company also provides various loan products, such as commercial and industrial; commercial real estate and multifamily; small business administration; construction; and other consumer loans, as well as warehouse and indirect/direct leveraged lending.
-In addition, it offers automated bill payment, cash and treasury management, foreign exchange, card payment, remote and mobile deposit capture, automated clearing house origination, wire transfer, direct deposit, and Internet banking services; and master demand accounts and interest rate swaps.
-Further, the company invests in collateralized loan obligations, agency securities, municipal bonds, agency residential mortgage-backed securities, and corporate debt securities.
-As of October 02, 2020, it operated 31 full-service branches in Southern California.
+The company offers deposit products, including checking, savings, money market, retirement, and interest-bearing and noninterest-bearing demand accounts, as well as certificate of deposits.
+It also provides various commercial and consumer loan products, such as commercial and industrial loans; commercial real estate and multifamily loans; construction loans; single family residential mortgage loans; warehouse and indirect/direct leveraged lending; home equity lines of credit; small business administration loans; and other consumer loans.
+In addition, the company offers automated bill payment, cash and treasury management, foreign exchange, card payment, remote and mobile deposit capture, automated clearing house origination, wire transfer, direct deposit, and internet banking services; and master demand accounts, interest rate swaps, and safe deposit boxes.
+Further, it invests in collateralized loan obligations, agency securities, municipal bonds, agency residential mortgage-backed securities, and corporate debt securities.
+As of October 27, 2020, the company operated 31 full-service branches in Southern California.
 The company was formerly known as First PacTrust Bancorp, Inc. and changed its name to Banc of California, Inc. in July 2013.
 Banc of California, Inc. was founded in 1941 and is headquartered in Santa Ana, California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.